 Cell Phone Water Damage

-Water damage can cause crucial problems with the delicate internal circuitry in your phone or other device, leaving it inoperable and your information gone for good.
+Water damage can cause significant problems with the delicate internal circuitry in your phone or another electronic device, leaving it inoperable and your information gone for good.
 Was your device dropped in the toilet accidentally or slobbered on by the dog?
 Did you jump in the pool with your phone, leave it in the rain, or accidentally throw it in the wash?
 Try the following steps to save your phone.

 Troubleshooting Cell Phone Water Damage

 Safety note: do not touch a phone that is wet and plugged into a charger!

 Remove the device from the water as quickly as possible, and remove the battery immediately.
 Removing the battery quickly could make the difference to save your phone.
 Most phones have a white indicator near the battery that will turn pink or red if water has damaged the device.
 You can try to draw the moisture out by submerging the phone in a bowl of rice or other absorbent material overnight.
 You can also try to dry it out with a vacuum cleaner, as long as you don’t hold the vacuum too close to the device.
 Sometimes cleaning the phone with rubbing alcohol will work if it has not been exposed to water very long.